nndda/Theatre/README.md

 <br>

-Call functions or set properties/variables only at specific points in the Dialogue.
+Call functions or set properties/variables at specific points in the Dialogue.
 ```yaml
 Dia:
     "Let's brighten up the room a little...{d = 1.1}